 At the far end of the wood, head uphill and there's a bench with views across the fields to Llanedwen Church, used by past generations of the Marquess and his family.
 Take a seat for a while and enjoy the sights and smells of the wood in springtime.

 Did you know that The National Trust is one of the most important organisations in the UK for bluebell conservation?
 A quarter of the Trust's woodland is ancient or semi-natural, which is an ideal habitat for bluebells.
 Almost half of the world's bluebells are found in the UK, and they’re relatively rare in the rest of the world.
 The bluebells here at Plas Newydd have been around for a while, but if you fancy creating your very own bluebell colony at home, it's worth knowing that it can take a few years to establish; usually somewhere around 5-7 years from seed to flower.

-Pick up a garden map from the team in the Visitor Centre or follow our 'hidden corners' walking trail below to discover Church Wood - or simply follow your nose!
+Download our garden map from our main page or follow our 'hidden corners' walking trail below to discover Church Wood - or you could simply follow your nose!